4 key elements of reliable and trustworthy UX data

 1. Relevant user groups

-Collecting data from the right demographic is also critical to uncover patterns you may easily miss.
-For example, a food delivery application tested only for English users may ignore the pain points and needs of Arabic-speaking users.
+Collecting insights from representative and relevant user groups ensures findings reflect the real context of use.
+Overlooking segments can create blind spots.
+For example, a food delivery app tested only with English speakers may fail to uncover accessibility and cultural issues faced by Arabic-speaking users.
 You can also read our recent blog to learn the need for focusing on the local context instead of blindly adhering to the global UX practices.

 2. Methodology